opendp/opendp/rust/windows/README.md

    If you add the RUSTFLAGS command to .bashrc, you don't need to set it every time you run cargo commands.
    Use `cargo build --release` for slower compilation and faster runtime.
    The .dll located in `/rust/target/{release|debug}/opendp.dll` can be used in language bindings.
-   The python package should just work as-is once the build succeeds.
+   The Python package should just work as-is once the build succeeds.

 # Technical Details
-The rust compiler is modified to use the currently-installed mingw binaries.
+The Rust compiler is modified to use the currently-installed mingw binaries.
 This is the `cp` in step 5.
 [The `cp` fix is based on this comment.](https://github.com/rust-lang/rust/issues/47048#issuecomment-569225821) Re-run this `cp` anytime you update Rust or mingw.
 The motivation for this is:
-1. The rust install bundles an outdated version of mingw.
+1. The Rust install bundles an outdated version of mingw.
 2. We use a newer mingw to build gmp and mpfr.
 3. You can't mix multiple versions of mingw to compile the same binary.